Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 While a direct cause of appendix cancer is not known, anything that increases the chance of getting appendix cancer is a risk factor.
-Not everyone with risk factors gets appendix cancer.
+Risk factors include:

 - Gender: Women are more likely to develop carcinoid tumors than men

 - Certain health conditions, such as atrophic gastritis, pernicious anemia or Zollinger-Ellison syndrome, which affect the stomach’s ability to make acid.

 - Having a family history of multiple endocrine neoplasia type 1 (MEN1) syndrome, a disorder also called endocrine adenomatosis and Wermer syndrome

 Not everyone with risk factors gets appendix cancer.
 However, if you have risk factors, you should discuss them with your doctor.